Bourkies/Firebase-Bingo-Platform/README.md

 *   **User Management**: Admins and Event Mods can assign roles and teams to users.
 Captains can assign players to their own team.
 *   **Submission Review**: Event Mods and Admins will see a list of all submissions.
 You can filter them by status, click any row to open an edit modal, and update the verification status.

+### **Data Management**

-All data management is done through the web interface; editing external spreadsheets is no longer part of the workflow.
+With the introduction of the **Import/Export Page**, managing data is now primarily done through the web interface.

-## Part 5: Data Migration (Optional)

-This is a one-time step only for users migrating data from a previous Google Sheets-based system.
-For new events, you can configure everything through the `setup.html` page.

-1.  **Export Sheets to CSV**: From your old Google Sheet, export the `Config` and `Tiles` sheets as separate CSV files and place them in your project folder.
-2.  **Run Migration Script**: A migration script (`migration-script.js`) is included to upload this data to Firestore.
-You will need to have Node.js installed.
-    *   **Install Dependencies**: In your terminal, run `npm install firebase-admin csv-parser`.
-    *   **Get Service Account Key**: In the Firebase Console, go to `Project Settings > Service Accounts`, and click "Generate new private key".
-Save the downloaded JSON file in your project folder.
-    *   **Run the Script**: Execute the script from your terminal, pointing it to your service key file: `node migration-script.js`.
+-   **For New Events**: The recommended workflow is to use the `setup.html` page for initial configuration and the `import.html` page for bulk-adding tiles from a CSV.
+-   **For Data Migration**: The old `migration-script.js` is still available for developers comfortable with Node.js or for migrating from a specific legacy Google Sheets format.
+However, for most use cases, exporting your old data to CSV and using the new import tool is the easier path.

 ## Note on AI Generation